Local dimer dynamics in higher dimensions: Ergodicity of the high-dimensional hypercube: proof of Theorem

 Thus, Lemma~\ref{lem:technical} shows that which completes the induction. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th:ergodicity:hypercube}] Fix an integer $d\ge 2$ and any dimer configuration $D$ on $\bbQ^d$.
-We show that by switching along alternating cycles of length at most $4d-4$, we can reach the configuration where every dimer $\bu\bv$ satisfies that $u_1\neq v_1$, that is, all dimers are parallel to the first dimension.
+We show that by switching along alternating cycles of length at most $4d-4$, we can reach the configuration where every dimer $\bu\bv$ satisfies that $u_1\neq v_1$, that is, all dimers are parallel to the first dimension (note that only one dimer configuration has this property, so this fact directly implies the claimed connectivity of $\cD_{2d-2}(\bbQ^d)$).

 We show this by induction on the dimension.
 The base case is clear.
 Fix an integer $d\ge 3$ and suppose that the statement holds for $d-1$.
 If $D$ contains no crossing dimers, then it consists of a dimer configuration on $Q_1$ and a dimer configuration on $Q_2$.
 Then, the conclusion follows from the induction hypothesis for $d - 1$.